AlfrescoLabs/chef-alfresco/README.md

 #### rsyslog

-Configures and runs an rsyslog standalone installation, which logs locally by default
+Configures and runs an rsyslog standalone installation, which logs locally by default; you can set `node['rsyslog']['server_ip']` to configure the remote server to send logs to; for more info check the [rsyslog community cookbook](https://github.com/opscode-cookbooks/rsyslog)

 Roadmap
 ---